Current project status

 Hundreds of thousands of decisions are made annually under the Immigration Rules.
 Decisions which can be life changing for those seeking entry or leave to remain in the UK and their families.

 But the Rules are widely criticised for being long, complex, and difficult to use.
-On 1 May 2017, the Rules totalled 1096 pages in length and their drafting is poor.
+In 2019 the Rules totalled over 1100 pages in length and their drafting is poor.

 Area of law